jboyce1/ppsCTF/classes/Portalord/Portalord.md

 </div>

 ---
-# Part 1: Remote ssh by binding highport to blocked port
+# Part 1: Reverse ssh by binding highport to blocked port
 Use remote ssh to connect back to a localhost and get around ufw rules set up in the environment.
 This is helpful when firewall rules do not allow access to port 22 from the outside.